New religious movements in the United States: The Nation of Islam

 Wallace Fard Muhammad, acting as a door-to-door travelling salesman, spread his religious teachings throughout Detroit, and within three years grew the movement to a reported 8,000-9,000 members in Detroit, Chicago and other cities.
 Today, the Nation of Islam has an estimated membership of 20,000–50,000.

 Fard taught a form of Black exceptionalism and self-pride to poor southern Blacks during the Great Northward Migration at a time when old ideas of scientific racism were prevalent.
 He advocated community members to establish and own their own businesses, eat healthy, raise families, and refrain from drugs and alcohol.
 He influenced his successor Elijah Muhammad, Malcolm X and many other black nationalist thinkers.
 Detractors accuse him of being a con man who used mystery and charisma to swindle poor Blacks by selling them new Muslim names and stirring up racial animosity.

-Publication of the Power of Positive Thinking
+Peale and the Power of Positive Thinking

 Norman Vincent Peale's father was a Methodist minister, and in 1922, Peale was himself ordained as a Methodist minister, preaching in his father's church.
 In 1932, Peale changed his religious affiliation to the Reformed Church in America and began serving as pastor of Marble Collegiate Church in New York City.

 In 1952, Peale published his most popular work The Power of Positive Thinking, a spiritual self-help book.
 Peale has been described as a member of the New Thought movement.

 Peale was highly-influential, receiving praise from several presidents (Nixon, Ford, Carter, Reagan, H.W.
 Bush, Clinton and Trump spoke well of Peale).

+Edgar Cayce

+In 1902, Edgar Cayce of Hopkinsville, Kentucky reported his ability to speak had been restored by a local hypnotist.
+Cayce performed as a medical clairvoyant, purporting to enter a trance to provide medical diagnoses and treatments.
+Along with Christianity and early psychology, Cayce incorporated concepts from Blavatksy's Theosophy, including reincarnation theories of Atlantis, and root races.
+While insisting he was not a spiritualist, Cayce purported to enter a trance where he would provide psychic readings to correspondents.